pombredanne/yocto-spdx/INSTALL.md

     $ ../yocto-spdx/install.sh .
     $ source oe-init-build-env

-Your current directory will automagically switch to `./build`.
+Your current directory will automatically switch to `./build`.
 Open up the `../meta/conf/licenses.conf` file to set relevant variables:

 * `SPDX_MANIFEST_DIR`: output directory for the finished SPDX documents.